zutrinken/bleak/README.md

 An AJAX driven magazine styled theme for [Ghost](http://github.com/tryghost/ghost/) by [Peter Amende](http://zutrinken.com/).

+**Hint:**
-_**Hint:** This theme works with AJAX, so it won’t work with multiple domains properly!
+* _This theme works with AJAX, so it won’t work with multiple domains properly!
 Use redirects to only one domain instead._

+* _Make sure you haven’t jQuery injected in your footer due to [Ghosts migration method](http://dev.ghost.org/no-more-jquery/).
+This can break the layout._

 ## Demo